zhangnanpku/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computational statistics
+  - Computational Statistics
-  - Functional data analysis
+  - Functional Data Analysis
-  - Statistical machine learning
+  - Statistical Machine Learning

 # Education to show in About widget
 education: